top of page

 "What about wearing red?"

-Red can be appropriate, but it’s best to wear it with discretion.
+Red can be appropriate but it should be worn with discretion.
 In some cultures, red is reserved for the bride.
-If you’re unsure about cultural sensitivities or the formality of the event, opt for a deeper or muted shade like burgundy.
+If unsure about cultural sensitivities, opt for a deeper or muted shade like burgundy.

 "Are jumpsuits appropriate?"

 Absolutely!
-A well-tailored jumpsuit can be a modern, stylish option—perfect for cocktail or semi-formal weddings.
-Just make sure the fabric and fit are elevated, not too casual.
+A well-tailored jumpsuit can be a stylish option—perfect for cocktail or semi-formal weddings.
+Ensure the fabric and fit are elevated, not too casual.

 "What if the dress code isn’t clear?"